 That night was the wake-up call I needed.
 Something had stirred inside me; the desire to not let my mind beat me again.
 There was also fear, not just the fear of being in A&E, but the thought that I would do something much worse than cut my shoulder.
 From the moment I woke up the following day, I was determined to fight back.

 It has been nearly two years since I ‘relapsed’ for want of a better word.
 I still have days where I struggle, but I am infinitely stronger than I was and part of that is down to the support that I have around me.
 Asking for help and being honest about what is going through my mind has been vital.

 The problem is many young people find this difficult.
 A study by the National Union of Students (NUS) found that whilst 78% of students report experiencing mental health issues, around a third said that they did not know where to support, and 40% stated they were nervous about reporting it.
 With students thought to be in the group with the highest rate of anxiety, these statistics paint a troubling picture.

 It is natural for people to feel nervous about reporting they have depression and anxiety (I was nervous when I first started letting people know), but with students it is important they feel they can access support should they need it.
-There is certainly no shame in saying that you are struggling to cope and the majority of the time, people will understand.
+There is certainly no shame in saying that you are struggling to cope and the majority of the time, people will at least try to help.